 “The growing school strikes movement in the UK and across the world show that young people are deeply concerned about lack of action on climate change and the impacts they will face in their own lives.
-We will listen carefully to their views and help convey these to policy-makers, together with concrete recommendations for change,” said Professor Whitmarsh.
+We will listen carefully to their views and help convey these to policy-makers, together with concrete recommendations for change,” - Lorraine Whitmarsh, CAST Director

 At Climate Outreach we’re strong advocates of the need to put people front-and-centre in climate policy, and the importance of climate conversations for building public engagement.